-There’s a new format for art fairs in town and if your not already aware of them, you should be.
-Whether your a fan of supporting small businesses, picking out the perfect gift, finding new ways to market your product or trying to get into the business of selling, marketplaces may be the next business venture for you!
+There’s a new format for art fairs in town and if your not already aware of them, you should be!
+Whether your a fan of supporting small businesses, picking out the perfect gift, finding new ways to market your product, or trying to get into the business of selling, marketplaces may be the next business venture for you!

-They tend to occur around the holidays as they pair nicely with gift buying but can be found throughout the entire year.
+They tend to occur around the holidays as they pair nicely with gift buying, but can be found throughout the entire year.
 Its a update on the art fair that doesn’t involve entire weekends outside in a white plastic tent and the craft fair that’s held in a florescence lit elementary school gymnasium full of banquet tables.
 Its highly curated and involves high quality merchandise where engagement and creativity are key.
 They can last as short as a day or a couple months.

-So, while you may have heard of a few marketplaces or attended a few yourself, if you are an enterprising small business, this is something that has been around for many years, they actually started in the 1990’s, but have become trendy in the local Twin Cities over the past few years.
+So, while you may have heard of a few marketplaces or attended a few yourself, if you are an enterprising small business, this is something that has been around for many years.
+The marketplace model actually started in the 1990’s, but have become trendy in the local Twin Cities over the past few years.
 They are definitely something you should get involved with if you haven’t already.

 Featured makers are less about art and more about small goods.
-Think along the lines of jewelry, specialty clothing lines, accessories and handmade gifting items.
+Think along the lines of jewelry, specialty clothing lines, accessories, and handmade gifting items.
 Its about fine craftsmanship with specialty items in mind and quality is key.
 For example, its less about paintings and more about what product your painting or can be turned into, a cosmetic bag, a printed apparel item, a scarf, etc.

-As a participating business or artist, cross promotion is also important as the audience of one small local shop may attend to see their new product but can quickly find other vendors and artisans they love too.
+As a participating business or artist, cross promotion is also important as the audience of one small local shop may attend, but can quickly find other vendors and artisans they love too.
 Promoting the marketplace or pop up you are participating in is key to success.

 To get involved with Marketplaces, first thing to do is to start attending them.
 See what they do that makes their pop up unique or different.
 Start locating key players, you will begin notice certain artisans and businesses seem to attend all the pop ups, follow them and watch what they are doing.
 When your ready, begin reaching out and inquiring about participating early, once the holiday season is upon us, or once the summer markets open up, its probably too late.
-Do your research as well, digging into some potential future marketplaces for myself, I’ve come across fees from free to $300+ to participate.
+Do your research as well, digging into some potential future marketplaces.
+I’ve come across fees from free to $300+ to participate.
 So don’t think that just because this isn’t your typical art fair that the cost isn’t still a factor here.

 What are some of your favorite marketplaces you frequent?
 And for artisans and small businesses who have participated, what have been your experiences as participating vendors?